existencelabs/keystamp-whitepaper/README.md

 `m / purpose' / coin_type' / account' / change / address_index`

 This goes to show that the specific organisational structures can be encoded as BIP32 standards such as BIP44.
 Keybase is such an example.
+In practice:

 4. Each institution (or person) such as an advisory firm derives extended public keys, again hardened or not, for each other subordinate, such as individual employees and advisors of an advisory firm.
 These are referred to as "agents", meaning that they do not have the capacity to issue keys but only to sign.

 5. Registries of public keys are kept, either internally or public, depending on the settings.
 This allows signature to be publicly associated to certain keys, meaning that anybody can independently verify a signature.
 If a firm or issuer is associated to a public key in a public registry, members of the public can independently verify that a certain firm has been accredited by the regulatory authority, as long as the firm is using the Keystamp protocol.

-**Steps to verify a signature:
+### Steps to verify a signature

 - When you receive a signed message, the signature appears as an extra bit of text
 - You input this signature, along with the registered key of the signatory and the original text in the verification API